dwhiffing/fury/content/nato/it/army/body.md

 reconnaissance elements.
 The fully stabilized 105mm high velocity gun has a full range of ammunition types and can engage targets out to 3000 meters.
 The Centauro entered service in 1991 and all 400 were produced by 1996.
-An estimate of 250 is available for Northern Fury.
+An estimate of 250 are available for Northern Fury.

 ![](/assets/images/nato/it/army/image3.jpg)